codekirei/personal-site-generator/source/markup/content/posts/welcome-to-jekyll.md

 ---
-layout: post
-title: "Welcome to Jekyll"
+title: Welcome to Jekyll
-date: 2015-08-04 03:21:35
-image: '/assets/img/'
-description: 'Put your description here.'
+description: Put your description here.
+slug: /posts/welcome-to-jekyll
+posted: 2015-12-11T12:00-08:00
 tags:
 - jekyll
 - web
-categories:
-- Jekyll is awesome
-twitter_text: 'Put your twitter description here.'
 ---

+Welcome to Jekyll!
+This post talks about all the features of this blog.

+--MORE--

 ## Welcome to the show